 BA (Carleton); MA, PhD (Toronto)

-Richard Raiswell teaches courses in the areas of medieval and early modern Europe, specializing in pre-modern intellectual history, including witchcraft and the occult, and Europe’s relations with Asia and Africa.
+Richard Raiswell teaches courses in the areas of medieval and early modern Europe, specializing in pre-modern intellectual history, including the devil and witchcraft, and Europe’s relations with Asia and Africa.

 - Knowing demons, knowing spirits in the early modern period, 2018